Noah2610/deathfloor/docs/DESIGN.md

 ### Player Movement
 - Jump
 - Walljump
-- Slide
+- Slide:
   Change hitbox and gain static velocity for duration of slide. spammable?

 ### Environmental Animations
 - Animated Tiles (basic loop, ping pong, animation triggered by specific event)
 - Animated Backgrounds
-- "Particle Effects"
+- "Particle Effects":
   Small animated textures with white space are being spawned at location where trigger happens, despawn after going through animation cycle once.
 Can be for example action lines when jumping or static on the floor when walking over it in some electricity themed level.